HobnobMancer/pyrewton/README.md

 ## Overview

-PhD_Project_Scripts contains all scripts associated with the EASTBio Proteng project.
+The repository PhD_Project_Scripts contains all scripts associated with the EASTBio PhD project 'Identifying Engineering Candidates for Advanced Biocatalysis in Biofuel Production'.

-Completed scripts are packaged into `Proteng`.

-`Proteng` is a Python3 script package that supports the pull down of genomic assemblies from the [NCBI Assembly database](https://www.ncbi.nlm.nih.gov/assembly).
+Completed scripts are packaged into `pyrewton`, which is free to use under the MIT license. `pyreqton` is a Python3 script package that can be run at the command line.
+It supports the downloading of all genomic assemblies (as GenBank files .gbff) from the [NCBI Assembly database](https://www.ncbi.nlm.nih.gov/assembly) asscoiated with each species passed to the program, and summarising the cazyme annotations within those GenBank files.

-[In GitHub](https://github.com/HobnobMancer/PhD_Project_Scripts) each section of the project is given its own directory and subdirectories within.
+`pyrewton` is built up of multiple Python modules, which either perform a 'housekeeping' task such as logger building, or perform a main operation of `pyrewton`, such as coordianting the downloading of GenBank files.
+All modules, submodules and asscoiated Python scripts are located within the `pyrewton` directory.

 ## Installation

-The easiest way to install `proteng` is to use `pip`:\
+The easiest way to install `pyrewto` is to use `pip`:
-`pip3 install Proteng`.\
+`pip3 install -e <path to directory containing pyrewton setup.py>`.
 This will install all required Python packages dependencies.

 ## Requirements

-Scripts are written using:\
+Scripts are written using:
-Python = 3.7\
+Python = 3.7
-Miniconda3 managed microenvironment, incorporated code checkers are included in list form in 'requirements.txt'\
+Miniconda3 managed microenvironment, incorporated code checkers are included in list form in 'requirements.txt'
 Miniconda3 environment file is also available in the GitHub repository: 'environment.yml'.

-## Scripts
+## pyrewton Modules

-A brief overview of each script.
+Below is a directory plan of the pyrewton module structure, followed by a breif overview of each module's function.

 ```bash
 .
 ├── codecov.yml